-Add a brightening boost to your favorite moisturizer with a few drops of Aveeno's MaxGlow Infusion Drops, designed to deliver luminous skin via a healthy dose of vitamin C.
+Add a brightening boost to your favorite moisturizer with a few drops of Aveeno's MaxGlow Infusion Drops, designed to deliver luminous skin via a healthy dose of vitamin C (care of moringa).

 E.l.f.'s latest Antioxidant Booster Drops can turn any moisturizer into a pollution-fighting formula, targeting wrinkles and hyperpigmentation for just $10.